sammersblog/sammersblog.github.io/pelican/content/How-I-can-use-vertx-mqtt-client?.md

 }
 ```

-The **publishHandler** is the handler called each time the broker, located at iot.eclipse.org:1883, send a message to you, from the topics you subscribing for.
+The **publishHandler** is the handler called each time the broker, located at iot.eclipse.org:1883, sends a message to you, from the topics you subscribing for.

 But just providing a handler is not enough, you should also connect to the broker and subscribe to some topics.
 For this reason, you should use a **connect** method and then call **subscribe** when connection established.